 Try to keep your envelopes with the postmarks on them, because you may have to prove you did not receive your notice timely.

 Did you recently apply for Social Security benefits?
 Did SSA deny your initial application, stating that you do not qualify for Social Security disability insurance or SSI?
-Contact the Tampa Social Security disability attorneys at the Law Offices of Kaylor, Kaylor and Leto for an initial consultation.
+Contact the Winter Haven Social Security disability attorneys at the Law Offices of Kaylor, Kaylor and Leto for an initial consultation.
 Our motto is that “We offer personal service, and personal care,” and we will use our legal expertise to get you the Social Security benefits you rightfully deserve.